16th President of the United States (1861-1865)

-Near intersection of Bristol Pike & Pond St., Bristol, PA, United States where he was
+Near intersection of Bristol Pike & Pond St., Bristol, PA, United States where they was

 Lincoln Biography.
 The first published biography of Abraham Lincoln was printed in this building on Feb.11, 1860.
 It was prepared from Lincoln's own notes and served to introduce him to the public as a potential presidential candidate.

-28 W. Market St., West Chester, PA, United States where he was published
+28 W. Market St., West Chester, PA, United States where they was published

 Abraham Lincoln.
 On February 22, 1861, while journeying to Washington for his Inauguration, Lincoln stopped at the Jones House, on this site.
 From the portico of the hotel, he addressed a large crowd gathered in Market Square.

-S. Market Square (E side), Harrisburg, PA, United States where he was
+S. Market Square (E side), Harrisburg, PA, United States where they was

 US Sanitary Commission Great Central Fair.
 Held at Logan Square from June 28, 1864, this event raised more than one million dollars for the Union cause during the Civil War.
 Formed to coordinate efforts of women volunteering to support the war effort, the Commission gave relief and comfort to soldiers and their families.
 In his only official public appearance in Philadelphia, President Abraham Lincoln addressed the crowd on June 16, praising the important work of the organization.

-Logan Sq., 18th & Ben Franklin Pkwy., near Swann Fountain, Philadelphia, PA, United States where he was
+Logan Sq., 18th & Ben Franklin Pkwy., near Swann Fountain, Philadelphia, PA, United States where they was